Crispy Oven Baked Chicken Wings:

 This post has all the tips for how to prep your wings, how long to bake chicken wings, how to get truly crispy wings in the oven, and how to get finger licking good hot wings with minimal work!
-These wings come out crispy every time, the fat renders, and they are ready to be sauced with your favorite hot wings sauce recipe, or something from a bottle if you want to keep it easy.
+These wings come out crispy every time, the fat renders, and they are ready to be sauced with your favorite hot wings sauce recipe, like buffalo sauce , or something from a bottle if you want to keep it easy.

 How do you make chicken wings crispy in the oven?